bitmeal/fission/README.md

 ```

 ## init scripts
 Provide init scripts, or directories containing init scripts, to be **`source`d** in your environment as a dictionary under the key `init`.
-The keys/names of your init scripts will be used for ordering and the overlay functionality (see below).
+The keys/names of your init scripts will be used to determine sourcing order and enable overlay functionality (see below).
+Ordering is based on unicode codepoint order, as implemented by `jq`.
 ```json
 // fission.json [/etc/fission/fission.json]
 {